-The GNS Science Board consisted of six Directors until 31 March 2021.
-Following the retirement of one Director on 31 March 2021 at the end of her term, there were five Directors on the GNS Science Board.
-A second Director retired at the end of the financial year.
+Two new Directors were appointed to the Board in 2022.

 Balances and transactions between the Company and its subsidiaries, which are related parties, have been eliminated on consolidation and are not disclosed in this note.

 Transactions between entities in the Group and Damwatch Projects Limited are disclosed below.
-Damwatch Projects Limited is a related party because it is a 50% partner with GNS Science International Limited, of the EDDI Project, an unincorporated joint operation.
+Damwatch Projects Limited is a related party because it was a 50% partner with GNS Science International Limited, of the EDDI Project, an unincorporated joint operation.

-Revenue/purchases Amounts paya ble/receivable in thousands of New Zealand dollars 2021 2020 2021 2020 GNS Science International Limited Revenue 351 124 Payable by GNSI - JV with Damwatch Projects Limited Purchases 351 124 Receivable by GNSI 229 53
+Revenue/Purchases Amounts paya ble/receivable in thousands of New Zealand dollars 2022 2021 2022 2021 GNS Science International Limited Revenue 261 351 Payable by GNSSI - - JV with Damwatch Projects Limited Purchases 261 351 Receivable by GNSSI - 229

 The amounts owed between the parties are unsecured and have been settled in cash.
-The debt owed by the joint operation to GNS Science International Limited has been reduced by 50% on consolidation in these accounts: it was paid in full on 1 July 2021.
+The debt owed by the joint operation to GNS Science International Limited has been reduced by 50% on consolidation in these accounts: it was paid in full on 1 July 2022.
 No guarantees have been given or received.
 No provisions have been made for doubtful debts in respect of any amounts owed between related parties.
-Distributions owing to GNS Science International Limited at 30 June total \$7,673 (2020: \$5,873).
+Distributions owing to GNS Science International Limited at 30 June 2022 total \$0 (2021: \$7,673).